lutz1nger/cs50p-notes-and-solutions/lecture-2-loops/notes-2.md

 ```

 ### DICT
-+ dictionary/dict is a strucutured variable with keys and assigned values
++ dictionary/dict is a structured variable with keys and assigned values
 + a key and an assigned value is a item, they are seperated by :
 + dict is represented by {}, items are seperarted by , in a dict
 ```python